hakerdefo/hakerdefo.github.io/about.md

 permalink: /about
 ---

-Hi, I'm hakerdefo & welcome to my hyding place on the wild web powered by Jekyll.
+Hi, I'm hakerdefo.
+Welcome to my hyding place on the wild web, powered by Jekyll.
 Here you will find me musing about anything and everything that piqued my interest.
 <p></p>
 This blog is themed using a wonderful Jekyll template called [Forever Jekyll](https://github.com/forever-jekyll/forever-jekyll).
 <p></p>
 Wanna know something more about me?
 Well, I'm a just another guy on the vast ocean of the Internet.
 I'm not even a speck of dust in the grand scheme of the universe.
-I'm not that important and interesting in short but since you are curious here are a few things about me, just for you.
+I'm not that important and interesting in short, but since you are curious here are a few things about me, just for you.
 - I love listening to all sorts of music.
 - I used to read a truck load of books but haven't been able to read as many books as I'd have liked to in the recent past.
 - I like to watch films but don't usually get to watch that many for a variety of reasons.